csu-hci-projects/SP23-Improving-Presence-In-Virtual-Reality/README.md

 Grant Sinclair: Created the Unity world that our research is based off of.
 This included terrain generation, populating the world with trees and rocks, adding a skybox, adding support for Oculus Quest 2, adding textures for grass, a path, and the quest controllers, and creating a demo video to showcase what we have so far.

 Allison Smith: Edited related works and methodology in the final paper, formatted paper and references.
-Wrote the survey that we will provide each participant after each trial.
-Created the instructions for participant trials.
-Created the consent form.

 Tianyu Wu: